 Every year, elected officials cast votes on issues that affect thousands of Michigan residents’ health and access to care and the hospitals and providers who serve our communities.
-That's why your vote is so critical to a healthier future for our state.
-The MHA keeps its members and healthcare advocates apprised of election activity, candidates' positions on key healthcare issues and more.
+That’s why voting is so critical to a healthier future for our state.
+The MHA keeps its members and healthcare advocates apprised of election activity, candidates’ positions on key healthcare issues and more.

-- Health PAC supports hospital and health-care-friendly candidates for office and helps inform legislators about crucial healthcare issues.
+Health PAC supports hospital and healthcare-friendly candidates for office and helps inform legislators about crucial healthcare issues.

 MHA Social Media Pages

 View an episode of the MiCare Champion Cast which features Laura Appel, executive vice president of government relations and public policy at the MHA, discussing the upcoming general election which will set the stage for critical healthcare decisions for Michigan and the nation in the years ahead.

 The MHA Legislative Action Center allows healthcare advocates to search for all legislative representatives in their district, obtain detailed contact information for those individuals, and allows for fast, easy messaging to office-holders.